 On the TEHTRIS side, we hold a complex score of maximum efficiency, placing us at the forefront of the best technical solutions at the operational and global level, far from laboratory analysis with 3 exploits and 2 APT tests, but directly in touch with cyber crime and digital spies.

 TEHTRIS EDR is obviously part of this 4th category, since we were among the first agents in the world with these capabilities.
-Since 2014, our early adopters believe that we created this category 6 years ago.
+Our early adopters believe that we created this category 6 years ago.

 Our customers compare the disruptive technology of our EDR to what automation brings to Industry 4.0 with its intelligent sensors, capable of acting without human intervention.